 These are the kinds of websites you should try to contribute to.

 That’s because their audience is more likely to come back to the site on a regular basis.
 As a result, your guest posts will be more likely to be seen, and your site will see more traffic as well.

 Don’t be afraid to reach out to websites to inquire about guests posting.
 You may be pleasantly surprised by their responses.

 As you know, blogging takes time.
-On average, it takes more than three hours to write a typical blog post.
+On average, it takes between two to five hours to write a typical blog post.

 These sites may be relieved to hear you’re willing to lighten their workload and help them produce more content.

 What’s the worst-case scenario?
 They say no. Not a big deal.
 Just move on to the next site.